I used to make jewellery for a living. Really, really expensive jewellery.

 Some suppliers acted more like stakeholders.
 They were personally invested and excited about the work we were doing together.
 Our success was their success.
 Needless to say, those relationships were greatly more fulfilling and fruitful.

 One day, at an interminable gala dinner in Moscow, a client asked if I could help her launch a company similar to my own.
 My reaction?
-Visceral horror expressed in the traditional British manner: a polite smile and nod.
+Visceral horror expressed in the traditional British manner: smile politely and graciously accept.

 My reaction made me realise the problem.
 If I was going to work with this client, I was going to be smarter about it this time.